 SEE THE FULL GALLERY

 The next morning, Franklin’s Alumni Council hosted its annual meeting near Times Square.
 A blended event, alumni were able to attend in person or online from around the globe.
-Board of Trustees Chairman Kim Hildebrandt ’90, President Martín-Barbero, and staff were present.
 The Alumni Council reviewed its efforts to date and then set forth its goals and strategy for the upcoming year.
-Additionally, President Martín-Barbero and staff provided updates on Franklin’s strategic direction, made efforts to engage alumni, and fielded questions from both in person and online participants.
+Franklin leadership provided updates on Franklin’s strategic direction and engaged in questions from both in person and online participants.
 Majeda Dakkak ’15 provided alumni with a brief of the recently held forum in Amman, Jordan that featured attendees from from the Middle East to North Africa.
 Finally, alumni provided both the Alumni Council and Franklin staff with ideas for further engagement and events.
 It was a memorable event for everyone and inspired the past and present Franklin community to keep the unique institution and its values alive in 2024.